svetlyak40wt/django-tagging-ng/README.txt

       be either ``tagging.utils.LOGARITHMIC`` or
       ``tagging.utils.LINEAR``.

-      To limit the tags and counts used to calculate the cloud to those associated with a subset of the Model's instances, pass a dictionary of field lookups to be applied to the given Model as the ``filters`` argument.
+      To limit the tags displayed in the cloud to those associated with a subset of the Model's instances, pass a dictionary of field lookups to be applied to the given Model as the ``filters`` argument.

+      To limit the tags displayed in the cloud to those with a ``count`` greater than or equal to ``min_count``, pass a value for the ``min_count`` argument.

 Basic usage
 -----------